 6.4 All division 1 and division 2 league and cup matches shall be played on synthetic pitches.

-6.5 All division 1 (men’s and women’s) matches shall be scheduled to start between 12 noon and 3:30pm.
+6.5 All division 1 (men’s and women’s) matches shall be scheduled to start between 12 noon and 3:30pm on a Saturday.
 For matches to be played outside these hours (including midweek matches), a written application must be made at least seven days prior to the date of the fixture to the appropriate branch fixtures secretary and written approval from the appropriate branch fixture secretary must be obtained.
 Failure to comply shall be dealt with by the MBHI Competitions Committee.

 Note: When Irish competitions are being played these matches will take precedence.

-6.6 The home team shall give the time of the game to the visiting team and MHUA by 9pm on the Friday week (8/9 days) before the game, and if the team or umpires are travelling more than 50Km, the home team shall ask for their planned time of departure.
+6.6 The home team shall give the time of the game to the visiting team (and MHUA for Division 1 and cup games) by 9pm on the Friday week (8/9 days) before the game, and if the team or umpires are travelling more than 50Km, the home team shall ask for their planned time of departure.

 6.7 No fixture may start at a time that requires a travelling team to depart before 9.00am except with the agreement of both clubs.